saveourtool/diktat/info/guide/guide-chapter-3.md

     y < 100 && !isFoo()) {}
 ```

-Long `string template` should be split into several lines:
+A long `string template` should be split into several lines:

 **Invalid example:**
 ```kotlin